-As pointed out by several scholars (Agosin et al., 2012; Alsharif et al., 2017; Ross, 2019; Wiig and Kolstad, 2012), even though diversification has been prescribed as essential in boosting economic development, the strategies and pathways for achieving it remain complex and open to various interpretations.
-Scholarly empirical works on the determinants of diversification have identified some inhibiting factors, such as natural resource abundance.
-However, the role that key macroeconomic factors play, such as investment, interest rate and real exchange rate, is still inconclusive.
+and pathways for achieving it remain complex and open to various interpretations.
+Scholarly empirical works on the determinants of diversification have identified some inhibiting factors, such as natural resource abundance; but the role that key macroeconomic factors play, such as investment, interest rate and real exchange rate, is still inconclusive.